AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/delete-history.md

 ### Troubleshooting

 - Deleted item not visible → Check user permissions, project/workspace selection, and whether retention period has expired.
-- Unable to restore item → Verify if restoration is supported for that item type and ensure no duplicate name/ID conflicts.
 - Delete History not loading properly → Adjust or clear filters, apply correct date range, refresh the page, or re-login.
-- Permanent deletion done by mistake → Data cannot be recovered; recreate the item manually.

 ## Changelog